Are you planning to visit South Korea next trip? South Korea is home to some of the most amazing beaches in Asia.

 Hamdeok Beach (Jeju Island) – 함덕해수욕장

 If you come to Jeju Island, Hamdeok Beach is a must-visit!
-This beach is located about 15km northeast of Jeju Island and is popular among locals and tourists.
+Located about 15km northeast of Jeju Island, this beach is popular among locals and tourists.

 Hamdeok Beach is characterized by its white sandy beach with emerald green waters, surrounded by the mountainous landscape making the whole place picturesque.